mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

-  - Fix DBG1222 (superfluous connection to main when there the output is a channel-level effect)
+  - named inputs - translate them into an array

   - Clean up documentation - make sure all the
     - components are documented
     - all defined programs are documented

   - 4-pole filter = 2+2, following all inputs (freq, res)
-  - named inputs - translate them into an array
   - Provide an API endpoint for morbleu

 ---